 Custom tabulations can be arranged on an ad hoc or regular basis.
 This service enables users to specify tables and time series to meet their own requirements.
 For example, users may wish to have labour force estimates for age groups or educational levels that differ from those used in LFS publications.
 Subject matter and tabulation expertise is also provided to ensure that the customized data package is accurate and appropriate.

 Free data on the Internet

-Each month, on the release day of LFS data, selected tables (in HTML) are updated on the Statistics Canada website www.statcan.ca, in the "Canadian Statistics" bin.
-The list of subjects include:
+Each month, on the release day of LFS data, selected tables (in HTML) are updated on the Statistics Canada website www.statcan.ca, under "Statistics by subject", then select "Labour".